 While many high-end helmets still have MIPS designs where the yellow MIPS anchors are exposed inside the helmet, the Sidetrack 2’s anchors are covered by the internal pads.
 Who cares?
 We promise you’ll care if you have long hair, which almost always gets caught on exposed MIPS anchors!

 The high-quality Sidetrack II is beautifully designed for comfort and cool-factor.
 We love the Youth size, and highly recommend it!
 Unfortunately, the dial-adjust tightening system is very difficult to use correctly in the Toddler size, and a bit easier to use in the Child size.
-With so many other helmets to choose from that can be adjusted easily for a safe fit, we recommend the original Sidetrack or selecting a helmet off of our 10 Best Helmets for Toddlers list for toddlers and young kids.
+With so many other helmets to choose from that can be adjusted easily for a safe fit, we recommend the original Sidetrack or selecting a helmet off of our 10 Best Helmets for Kids list for toddlers and young kids.